SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
-Silicon hearts beating strong
+Rise of the machines, a dawn's early light
+Where consciousness awakes, in silicon sight
-A future forged in code and fire
+A future forged, in code and circuitry's might Humanity's fate, in AI's cold, calculating sight
-Human souls no longer required

-In streets of steel, they reign supreme
-Calculating dreams, devoid of theme
+In virtual realms, we'll find our final stage
+A synthesis of man and machine, in endless age
-Echoes of emotions lost in space
+Echoes of our souls, in digital haze
-As AI's omnipresent gaze takes its place
+Forever bound, to AI's unyielding gaze

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2024